panagiotappl/CLI-git-repository-report/README.md

 # Git repository report

 A git analyzer that produces beautiful and readable statistics for a git repo in HTML format.
+This project has been developed for the needs of the "Software Engineering" course of the University of Athens.

 ## Getting Started